Mullen Automotive Inc. (MULN) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for MULN is $23.00, The public float for MULN is 1.95B and currently, short sellers hold a 8.51% ratio of that float.
-The average trading volume of MULN on March 29, 2023 was 233.20M shares.
+The public float for MULN is 1.95B and currently, short sellers hold a 8.51% ratio of that float.
+The average trading volume of MULN on April 03, 2023 was 238.02M shares.

 MULN’s Market Performance

-During the last 5 trading sessions, MULN fell by -14.75%, which changed the moving average for the period of 200-days by -91.23% in comparison to the 20-day moving average, which settled at $0.1535.
-In addition, Mullen Automotive Inc. saw -64.65% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MULN rose by +20.79%, which changed the moving average for the period of 200-days by -87.73% in comparison to the 20-day moving average, which settled at $0.1447.
+In addition, Mullen Automotive Inc. saw -54.09% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading